CLochstampfor60/portfolio-page/README.md

 ## Description:

-- Develop a interactive web application from scratch.
+- Develop a interactive web application from scratch that is BOTH mobile and acccesibly friendly.

 - The web application harbors accomplished portfolio projects, with the adaptability to showcase future skills and talents as time progresses in the professional world.

-- Technologies used for this project: HTML, CSS, Javascript, Font Awesome, and GSAP.
+- Technologies used for this project:

----
+  - HTML
+  - CSS
+  - Javascript
+  - GSAP
+  - <a href="https://clochstampfor60.github.io/portfolio-page/" target="_blank" rel="noopener noreferrer">Font Awesome</a>
+  - <a href="https://clochstampfor60.github.io/portfolio-page/" target="_blank" rel="noopener noreferrer">Coolors</a>

 ## User Story:

 - AS AN employer,
 - I WANT to view a potential employee's deployed portfolio of work samples,
 - SO THAT I can review samples of their work and assess whether they're a good candidate for an open position.

----

 ## Acceptance Criteria: